MoeShaa123/eng130-CI-CD/README.md

 - Make sure you have copied the app folder
 - Now you should have the app running on port 3000

+## Blue-Green Deployment

+A blue/green deployment is a deployment strategy in which you create two separate, but identical environments.
+One environment (blue) is running the current application version and one environment (green) is running the new application version.

+Blue/green deployments provide a level of isolation between your blue and green application environments.
+This helps ensure spinning up a parallel green environment does not affect resources underpinning your blue environment.
+This isolation reduces your deployment risk.